Esinko/AstroneerRconClient/README.md

 In this quickstart we will be using the Client class, but you may switch it by changing the end of the first line to ``.link``, instead of ``.client``.

 ## Step 1
 First you need to download the library.
-You can do it using NPM:
+You can do it with NPM (<a href="https://www.npmjs.com/package/astroneer-rcon-client">astroneer-rcon-client</a><i>, clone of this repo</i>):
 ```
-npm install Esinko/AstroneerRcon
+npm install astroneer-rcon-client
 ```

 Then you need to import the CommonJs module, you can do that with: